 If you see several reviews mentioning the same mistakes or deficiencies in many of the books in your market, then you have likely discovered a significant need that is not being addressed by other writers.

-You can apply all these same writing strategies whether you write fiction or nonfiction.
+You can apply all these same writing strategies, whether you write fiction or nonfiction.

-If you want to learn more market research, watch the free training on How to Crack the Code to Becoming a #1 Bestselling Author on Amazon.
+If you want to learn more about market research, watch the free training on How to Crack the Code to Becoming a #1 Bestselling Author on Amazon.

 Study the Top Bloggers in Your Market